-- 5. The DHCFP, the Nevada DHHS, or any agency within DHHS, has determined that the quality of care of services rendered by the provider endangers the health and safety of one or more recipients. - 6.
+- 3. DHCFP is notified that the provider is placed on the OIG's Exclusion List (42 CFR 1002), revoked by CMS or any State's licensing Board, or terminated/sanctioned by any State's Medicaid program. - 4.
+The provider is deceased. - 5.
+DHCFP, the Nevada DHHS, or any agency within DHHS, has determined that the quality of care of services rendered by the provider endangers the health and safety of one or more recipients. - 6.
 The provider is no longer licensed in Nevada or, through a Settlement, has been ordered or agrees, to stop doing business in Nevada. - 7.
-The provider has failed to disclose or report information or circumstance listed in MSM Chapter 100, Section 102, Provider Enrollment Conditions of Participation and all sub sections, and Section 103, Provider Rules and Requirements and all sub-sections. - 8.
+The provider has failed to disclose or report information or circumstance listed in MSM Chapter 100, Section 102, Provider Enrollment Conditions of Participation and all sub sections, and Section 103, Provider Rules and Requirements and all subsections. - 8.
 The identity of the provider cannot be proven. - 9.
 The provider has been terminated for cause by an MCO plan and/or PAHP contracted with DHCFP. - 10.
-The Provider, or any person with a five percent or greater direct or indirect ownership or interest in the Provider, fails to consent to FCBC and/or to submit sets of fingerprints in the form and manner as instructed by the Fiscal Agent and/or DHCFP. - 11.
+The provider, or any person with a 5% or greater direct or indirect ownership or interest in the provider, fails to consent to FCBC and/or to submit sets of fingerprints in the form and manner as instructed by the Fiscal Agent and/or DHCFP. - 11.
 Credible allegations of fraud, waste, or abuse have been discovered and/or reported and immediate action is deemed necessary. - 12.
 The provider has been convicted of a misdemeanor and/or felony that is incompatible with the mission of DHCFP. - 13.
-The DHCFP becomes aware that the provider failed to provide required information and/or provided false information on the enrollment application. - 14.
+DHCFP becomes aware that the provider failed to provide required information and/or provided false information on the enrollment application. - 14.
 The provider is convicted of any offense related to participation in a Social Services program administered by any State or the Federal Government, including, but not limited to, Supplemental Nutrition Assistance Program (SNAP) or TANF. - 15.
-The seller and/or buyer having five percent, or more direct or indirect ownership or interest of any active provider entity/group is found to have sold, transferred, or purchased the provider entity/group in anticipation of (or following) a conviction, imposition of a civil money penalty or assessment or imposition of an exclusion. - 16.
-The provider is owned, operated, or has direct/indirect interest by a sanctioned individual and/or entity.
+The seller and/or buyer having 5%, or more direct or indirect ownership or interest of any active provider entity/group is found to have sold, transferred, or purchased the provider entity/group in anticipation of (or following) a conviction, imposition of a civil money penalty or assessment or imposition of an exclusion.